 Exhaust Diverter Switch-Controls the exhaust direction on the exhaust diverter system, if equipped.

 Accessory Switch-This switch is available to operate an accessory item.

 Ignition Switches-Each engine has a separate ignition switch.
-On dual engine boats, the left switch is for the port engine, and the right switch is for the starboard engine.
+The left switch is for the port engine, and the right switch is for the starboard engine.